vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ### NSX ALB Controller Sizing Guidelines

 Regardless of NSX Advanced Load Balancer Controller configuration, each controller cluster can achieve up to 5000 virtual services, which is a hard limit.
-For further details, refer to [Sizing Compute and Storage Resources for NSX Advanced Load Balancer Controller(s)](https://avinetworks.com/docs/22.1/avi-controller-sizing/).
+For more information, see [Sizing Compute and Storage Resources for NSX Advanced Load Balancer Controller(s)](https://avinetworks.com/docs/22.1/avi-controller-sizing/).

 |**Controller Size**|**VM Configuration**|**Virtual Services**|**NSX Advanced Load Balancer SE Scale**|
 | --- | --- | --- | --- |